Millet (Ottoman Empire): Roman Catholics

 After the Fall of Constantinople, the only Latin Catholic group in the Sultan's domain were the Genoese who lived in the Byzantine capital.
 Over the next decades, Turkish armies pushed into the Balkans, overrunning the Catholic populations of both Albania, Bosnia, Croatia, Hungary and Montenegro.

 The Melkite Catholics gained their autonomy as a religious community in 1848 by Sultan Abdulmecid.
 Bruce Masters claims that Melkite Catholics insisted that they had a millet of their own, that would grant them "sense of distinctiveness".

 In the Orient, the 16th century saw the Maronites of Lebanon, the Latins of Palestine, and most of the Greek islands, which once held Latin Catholic communities, come under Turkish rule.
 Papal response to the loss of these communities was initially a call to the crusade, but the response from the European Catholic monarchs was weak: French interest, moreover, lay in an alliance with the Turks against the Habsburgs.
 Furthermore, the Catholics of the Ottoman world received a protector at the Porte in the person of the French ambassador.
 In this way the Roman Catholic millet was established at the start of the Tanzimat reforms.

 Maronites

 The Maronite Patriarch historically avoided the firman and millet system until patriarch Elias Peter Hoayek was forced to accept the firman in 1916, when Mount Lebanon fell under direct Ottoman authority, as protection from local leaders.

+Protestants

+During the Reformation, the Sultan of the Ottoman Empire was known for his tolerance of the Christian and Jewish faiths within his dominions, whereas the King of Spain did not tolerate the Protestant faith.
+Various religious refugees, such as the Huguenots, some Anglicans, Quakers, Anabaptists or even Jesuits or Capuchins were able to find refuge at Istanbul and in the Ottoman Empire, where they were given right of residence and worship.
+Further, the Ottomans supported the Calvinists in Transylvania and Hungary but also in France.

+The Ottomans tolerated Protestant missionaries within their realm, so long as they limited their proselytizing to the Orthodox Christians.